paguielng/MD2WB/_pages/about.md

   - /about.html
 ---

 I am [Paguiel Nganji](https://www.linkedin.com/in/paguiel-nganji/), I am actualy studing **Electrical Engineering and Industrial Computing**,  and I am passionate about engineering in general and aerospace in particular.
-I specialize in automation, electronics, embedded systems, and hyperfrequency.
+I specialize in electronics, embedded computing, and hyperfrequency.

   This page presents my academic background and some personal projects.
 It is a way for me to put my knowledge into practice and share my progress.